Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 - Preparing and Mixing the Underglazes: I will go through the process of preparing and mixing the underglazes.

-- Getting the Consistency Right: You’ll learn how to achieve the perfect consistency for your underglaze, ensuring it’s not too thick or thin enough to pour onto the mug.
+- Getting the Consistency Right: You’ll learn how to achieve the perfect consistency for your underglaze, ensuring it’s neither too thick nor too thin for pouring onto the mug.

-- Pouring the Underglaze: Guide you through the process of applying the underglaze to create cool patterns.
+- Pouring the Underglaze: A guide to applying underglaze to create cool patterns.

 - Final Steps: Cover the final steps, including applying clear glaze and preparing the mugs for firing.

-- Firing the Mugs: You’ll learn how to fire your underglaze mugs in the kiln properly.
+- Firing the Mugs: You’ll learn how to properly fire your underglaze mugs in the kiln.

 - The Results: Finally, I’ll reveal the beautiful results of underglazing with split cups.